How To Install TestBrain

 TestBrain takes only minutes to setup and configure.
 It is already integrated with all Git-based repositories and most popular CI/CD systems.
 The cloud-based version is ready to run and needs no installation.
 The agent-based and self-hosted versions require only installation of a VM on a local server.
 TestBrain is intuitive to use and requires no user training.

 Sign Up for Your Free TestBrain Trial

 Sign up for a free trial and an Appsurify representative will contact you within one business day to set up your trial account.
-Please include details of your repository and CI/CD so we can verify compatibility and provide you with the correct script for your environment.

 Connect to Your Repository

 Connect to any Git-based repository.
 Select from your repositories on Github or Bitbucket, or add a path to a local repository.

 TestBrain analyzes the metadata of your commits to find patterns that caused defects in the past.
 TestBrain then uses these patterns to assign risk to future commits while it continues learning from new test results.

 The initial analysis takes from a few minutes to a few hours depending on the size of the repository.